Abhaytomar2004/Inventory-Management-Tool/README.md

 - 📊 Manage product quantities
 - 📱 Responsive API design
 - 🔄 Paginated product listings
+- 🐳 Docker container support

 ## 🛠️ Prerequisites

 Before you begin, ensure you have installed:

-- Java 17 or higher
+- Java 21 or higher
 - Maven 3.8.6 or higher
 - MySQL 8.0 or compatible database
 - Postman (for API testing)